Ziya-As/PostgreSQL/postgreSQL.md

 );
 ```

-When you insert a row without providing a value for column1, PostgreSQL will use the default value for insertion.
+When you insert a row without providing a value for `is_active`, PostgreSQL will use the default value for insertion.
 You can also use the `DEFAULT` keyword to conveniently represent the default value while inserting data:

 ```sql
 INSERT INTO